elnacho02/elnacho02/README.md

 - PosgreSQL (with Sequelize)
 - MongoDB (with Mongoose)

-🌱 I’m currently learning AngularJS and React Native📱.
+🌱 I’m currently learning React Native📱.

 👀 I’m interested in new challenges where learn day by day.